noiseprotocol/noise_spec/noise.md

 A kernel object contains the following state variables:

- * **`k`**: A symmetric key of `klen` bytes for the cipher algorithm specified in the ciphersuite.
+ * **`k`**: A symmetric key of `klen` bytes for the cipher algorithm specified in the cipherset.
 This mixes together the results of all DH operations, and is used for encryption.

  * **`n`**: A 64-bit unsigned integer nonce.
 This is used along with `k`